An Introduction to the 24-Month STEM OPT Extension

 When To Apply for the STEM OPT Extension

 It is important to be aware of the rules surrounding the STEM OPT Application Process.
-An application that is received by USCIS too early, or too late, may be returned to the applicant.
+An application that is received by USCIS too early, or too late, may be rejected.

 - Earliest date to apply for the 24-month STEM OPT Extension: No more than 90 days before the current OPT EAD Card expiration date